robertbiro/robertbiro/README.md

 Welcome to my GitHub profile!

 Hello!
-I am Robert Biro, a Java Backend Developer, from Hungary.
+I am Robert Biro, from Hungary.
 I am an economist studying to be a good junior software developer.
 My CV is available on my LinkedIn profile. https://www.linkedin.com/in/robert-biro-ab15b8204/

 Programming languages: